JKWA/funx/usage-rules/monad_maybe.md

 ## Maybe DSL

+The Maybe DSL is a pipeline DSL that executes a sequence of operations on an input value.
+See the [DSL guides](../guides/dsl/overview.md) for the distinction between builder and pipeline DSLs.

-The Maybe monad includes a declarative DSL for writing optional-value pipelines without explicit `bind`, `map`, or `ap` calls.
+The DSL provides a declarative syntax for writing optional-value pipelines without explicit `bind`, `map`, or `ap` calls.

 **Design Philosophy:**